fsbarata/ndktest-plugin/readme.md

 ### Known issues ###
 1. Currently not compatible with gradle experimental plugin
+2. Does not run as a testing task
-2. Cannot debug on device using Android studio (some code is in place but I was unable to fix the gdb server)
+3. Cannot debug on device using Android studio (some code is in place but I was unable to fix the gdb server)
-3. Does not support multiple devices
+4. Does not support multiple devices

 ### Suggestions ###
 1. Use abi filters to avoid compiling every architecture every time.
 Use the architecture of the device under test.